Copying a Disk Over SSH

 You have successfully transferred your Linode’s disk to another host using SSH.

-Upload the Disk
+Upload a Disk over SSH

 Once you have a copy of your Linode’s disk you may want to upload that copy from your local machine to a Linode in the future.
+For example, if you previously downloaded your Linode disk and removed the Linode to halt billing on it, you can create a new Linode at a later date and upload the disk to it to resume your services.

 Prepare your empty Linode by creating a new disk.
 Access your Linode through the Linode Manager and select Create a new disk: